MicrosoftDocs/Hololens/hololens/hololens-network.md

 # Connect HoloLens to a network

 To do most things on your HoloLens, you have to be connected to a network.
 HoloLens contains a 802.11ac-capable, 2x2 Wi-Fi radio and connecting it to a network is similar to connecting a Windows 10 Desktop or Mobile device to a Wi-Fi network.
-This guide will help you:
+This guide helps you to:

 - Connect to a network using Wi-Fi, or for HoloLens 2 only, Wi-Fi Direct or Ethernet over USB-C
 - Disable and re-enable Wi-Fi